-Flowers are bright violet or red, sometimes whitish with soft and minor hair.
-Flower blooms in winter.
-The plant grows in cropland and damp lands or at the edge of ditches.
+Flowers in axillary whorls.
+They are bright violet or bluish purple and red, sometimes whitish with soft and minor hair, corolla 2-lipped.
+Flower blooms in the winter.